 Both steels are prone to easy nucleation of hydrogen-induced cracks because of the abundant martensitic transformation via the hydrogen-enhanced decohesion mechanism.
 Thanks to the trap effect of high-density dislocations, the TRIP effect from blocky γ in WR700 is well preserved.

 In IA680, the hydrogen-induced cracks can propagate perpendicular to the loading direction with fewer fluctuations due to an ultrafine equiaxed grain morphology.
 The obstacles, the grain/phase boundaries, have an insignificant effect on the main crack deflection.
-In adverse, the hydrogen-induced crack in WR700 can be blunt and deflected by the elongate, banded grain/phase boundaries, and therefore the crack propagation is inhibited.
+In adverse, the hydrogen-induced crack in WR700 can be blunt and deflected by the elongated, banded grain/phase boundaries, and therefore the crack propagation is inhibited.
 This morphology design strategy could be also applicable to other steels that rely on the TRIP effect.

 Reference